 Books help improve a child’s vocabulary and comprehension skills.
 They also sharpen creativity and lengthen a child’s attention span.
 So, start creating the habit of reading while they’re still young and read books to your kids before they go to sleep at night.
 As they grow up, they will develop the habit and continue reading as a pastime.
 Check out these hot deals on book sets (and other activities for kids) from The Works so you can curate a child-friendly library in your home.

-3. Enrol them in classes.
+3. Enroll them in classes.

 If you notice a particular skill or talent in your child, embrace and encourage it.
-Enrol them in classes that will unleash their full potential.
+Enroll them in classes that will unleash their full potential.
 For a kid who sings or plays an instrument, there are music and voice lessons.
 For a kid who likes to paint or draw, there are art lessons.
 There are also dance lessons, acting and theatre lessons, gymnastics lessons, sports training, writing workshops, etcetera.
 The time they spend in these classes is not only productive; it is also time that they spend without looking at their phones, tablets, and other gadgets.

 4. Go on walks or hikes.